Bristol Hercules: Design and development

 These smooth-running engines were largely hand-built, which was incompatible with the needs of wartime production.
 At that time, the tolerances were simply not sufficiently accurate to ensure the mass production of reliable engines.
 Fedden drove his teams mercilessly, at both Bristol and its suppliers, and thousands of combinations of alloys and methods were tried before a process was discovered which used centrifugal casting to make the sleeves perfectly round.
 This final success arrived just before the start of the Second World War.

 In 1937 Bristol acquired a Northrop Model 8A-1, the export version of the A-17 attack bomber, and modified it as a testbed for the first Hercules engines.

-The first Hercules engines were available in 1939 as the 1,290 hp (960 kW) Hercules I, soon improved to 1,375 hp (1,025 kW) in the Hercules II.
-The major version was the Hercules VI which delivered 1,650 hp (1,230 kW), and the late-war Hercules XVII produced 1,735 hp (1,294 kW).

 In 1939 Bristol developed a modular engine installation for the Hercules, a so-called "power-egg", allowing the complete engine and cowling to be fitted to any suitable aircraft.

 A total of over 57,400 Hercules engines were built.

+Variants

+Hercules I (1936) – 1150 hp, single-speed supercharger, run on 87 octane fuel.

+Hercules II (1938) – 1375 hp, single-speed supercharger, run on 87 octane fuel.

+Hercules III (1939) – 1400 hp, two-speed supercharger, run on either 87 or 100 octane fuel.

+Hercules IV (1939) – 1380 hp, single-speed supercharger, run on 87 octane fuel.

+Hercules V (1939) – 1380 hp, civil prototype derived from the Hercules IV but not developed.

+Hercules VI (1941) – 1615 hp, two-speed supercharger, run on either 87 or 100 octane fuel.